 Originally published July 2017

 An attention span is a fickle friend.
 A great one to have, but oh so hard to keep.
-This is especially true when we consider the attention spans of those who are soon to make up 70 percent of our global workforce – Millennials, Nexters and Generation Z.
+This is especially true when we consider the attention spans of those who make up your workforce – from Boomers to Generation Z.

 Concerns over diminishing attention spans add a unique layer to the mantra, “doing more with less.”
-According to our 2017 Ethics & Compliance Training Benchmark Report, this is a persistent challenge for training programs – to cover more risk area, offer more courses, reach more employees, all with less or static budgets and resources.
-However, if we look at it through the lens of millennial learners, we’re also talking about more impact with less attention.
+According to our 2017 Ethics & Compliance Training Benchmark Report, this is a persistent challenge for training programs – to cover more risk area, offer more courses, reach more employees, all with less or static budgets and resources (2018 Report).
+However, if we look at it through the lens of modern learners, we’re also talking about more impact with less attention.

 One study claimed that attention spans have dropped to just eight seconds.
 But don’t worry, that is only one second less than the perspicacious goldfish

 What exactly is the state of attention spans?
 One study released a couple years ago, and shared everywhere from Time Magazine to the New York Times, claimed that attention spans have dropped to just eight seconds.
 But don’t worry, that is only one second less than the perspicacious goldfish.
 Hubspot says many website visitors spend less than 15 seconds on a site before they bounce (leave before doing anything else on the site).
 And even the NBA is evaluating the possibility of reducing the length of games to maximize engagement.
 As NBA Commissioner Adam Silver says, “Obviously people, particularly millennials, have increasingly short attention spans, so it’s something as a business we need to pay attention to…”